jmshea/jupyterquiz/README.md

 [Example of JupyterQuiz in Action](https://jmshea.github.io/intro-data-science-for-engineers/03-first-data/review.html)

+The notebook [test.ipynb](test.ipynb) shows more features but must be run on your own local Jupyter or in nbviewer -- GitHub only renders the static HTML that does not include the interactive quizzes.
+(If viewing on GitHub, there should be a little circle with a minus sign at the top of the file that offers you the ability to launch the notebook in nbviewer.)

 It currently supports two types of quiz questions:
 1. **Multiple/ Many Choice Questions:** Users are given a predefined set of choices and click on answer(s) they believe are correct.
 2. **Numerical:** Users are given a text box in which they can submit answers in decimal or fraction form.